 In patients with nil sperm count or zero sperm count we find out the reason for azoospermia and treat accordingly.

-For mild sperm problem.we advice appropriate lifestyle changes, weight reduction ,change in food habits,stopping of smoking and drinking,sugar control and others.
+For mild sperm problems.we advice appropriate lifestyle changes, weight reduction ,change in food habits,stopping of smoking and drinking,sugar control and others.

 Antioxidants and hormone therapy is indicated in some patients.